 China's strategy has been to use law to consolidate its expansive claims in the South China Sea, both through the adoption of domestic legislation as well as advancing its own interpretation of international law in order to support its claims.
 In other words, for China law plays a central role in supporting its positions.
-Specifically with regards to the law of the sea, China's strategy has been to downplay the significance of the UNCLOS, while elevating the importance of customary international law in combination with employing broad and general terms such as 'state sovereignty' to claims rights beyond the UNCLOS.
-As will be shown in sections 5 and 6 of this report, this strategy is particularly evident with regards to China's two key claims in the South China Sea, namely historic rights and claims relating to the straight baselines of dependent archipelagos, which - have increasingly gained prominence since the South China Sea arbitration.86 By placing particular emphasis on customary international law, it has been argued that China is attempting to open up 'spaces in which it can act as a norm entrepreneur and in so doing consolidate its 'rightful' regional position', while at the same time, still remaining a 'legitimate actor within the international legal-political system'.
-87 It should, however, be noted that such spaces are not without limitations, as unconvincing interpretations of the law that undermine the UNCLOS have not been accepted by States supporting the UNCLOS.88 Finally, it has also been observed that China is engaged in 'a quest for enforcing particularistic claims rather than promoting a comprehensive re-writing of the law of the sea.'89 This strategy aligns with what the term 'rules-based order' enables and lends credence to the argument made above that China is also benefiting from the use of the rules-based order, even if not by name.
+Specifically with regards to the law of the sea, China's strategy has been to downplay the significance of the UNCLOS, while elevating the importance of customary international law in combination with employing broad and general terms such as 'state sovereignty' to claim rights beyond the UNCLOS.
+As will be shown in sections 5 and 6 of this report, this strategy is particularly evident with regards to China's two key claims in the South China Sea, namely historic rights and claims relating to the straight baselines of dependent archipelagos, which have increasingly gained prominence since the South China Sea arbitration.86 By placing particular emphasis on customary international law, it has been argued that China is attempting to open up 'spaces in which it can act as a norm entrepreneur and in so doing consolidate its 'rightful' regional position', while at the same time, still remaining a 'legitimate actor within the international legal-political system'.
+87 It should, however, be noted that such spaces are not without limitations, as unconvincing interpretations of the law that undermine the UNCLOS have not been accepted by States supporting the UNCLOS.88 Finally, it has also been observed that China is engaged in 'a quest for enforcing particularistic claims rather than promoting a comprehensive re-writing of the law of the sea.'89 This strategy aligns with what the term 'rules-based order' enables and lends credence to the argument made above that China is also benefiting from the use of the rules-based order, even if criticizing its use by others at the same time.

 The instrumentalization of law to serve and support a State's political and strategic interests is thus the key characteristic of lawfare.
 However, understanding lawfare as merely the practice of using law blurs the distinction between, on the one hand, using the law in a legally consistent way with the relevant legal framework and, on the other hand, using the law in a way that undermines the law.
-One can, for example, see the difference between lawfare activities by China and those of other States in the region, e.g., the Philippines in instituting arbitral proceedings, and Malaysia's and Viet Nam's submissions to the CLCS concerning the outer limits of their continental shelf beyond 200 nautical miles.
-The former is a type of lawfare that obscures claims
+One can, for example, see the difference between lawfare activities by China and those